-Each studentship will include a Research Training Support Grant (RTSG) as a contribution towards basic consumables.
+Each studentship will also include a Research Training Support Grant (RTSG) as a contribution towards opportunities that will facilitate training for the student only.
 The MRC makes a distinction between wet-lab and dry-lab projects and expects wet lab projects to receive a higher amount than dry projects.
-This could be up to £5,000 per year, depending on the project.
+This could be between £2,000 (dry lab) and £5,000 (wet lab) per year, depending on the project.